Minijump/Squirrel/README.md

 ### To do
 * Deletable data sources
-* At table creation, automatically set this new table as the displayed one

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method)